MikeMorrison1996/LMM-MODEL-TRAINER/README.md

 ## Contributing

-We welcome contributions to improve the **LML-Model-Trainer** module.
+We welcome contributions to improve the **LMM-Model-Trainer** module.
 If you'd like to contribute:

 1. **Fork the Repository**: